 "Waste is a design flaw."- Kate Krebbs

-Eggware is new ceramic & concrete like tangible that is made out of calcareous food waste -"eggshells" and a biobinder- "alginate."
-On an average, 200eggs/year are consumed per person, globally, so one can image the amount of unutilized resource that is discarded extensively.
-Midushi Kochhar, its maker, saw an opportunity in this waste flow and experimented meticulously to create a tangible that is naturally white, lightweight, rigid, powdery, water-absorbent and quite strong.
+'Eggware' is new material similar to ceramic and concrete, created from calcareous food waste -eggshells and a seaweed binder from alginate.
+On an average, 200 eggs per year are consumed per person, on a global scale eggshell waste is abundant.
+Designer Midushi Kochhar utilised this waste flow and experimented meticulously to create a material which is naturally white, lightweight, rigid, powdery, water-absorbent and strong.

-With applications in tableware, it can also be used in construction, interior tiling and craft objects, 3D printing etc. Once their purpose is complete, these products can literally be crushed and thrown away in the compost adding protein and other nutrients to the soil.
+With applications in tableware, it can also be used in construction, interior tiling and craft objects.
+Once the objects are no longer needed, these products can be crushed down and composted, adding protein and other nutrients to the soil.
 Moreover, it has low propagation of fire, which means that the material self-extinguishes!

-There is lots that we humans still need to learn from nature’s technology through biomimicry, and designing explicitly with the end-of-life in mind, so we can shape materials, products, and spaces that are truly regenerative for the planet.
-By valuing and employing natural waste streams, Midushi tried to drive a positive change through value addition to a classed waste resource, spreads awareness about climate and food crisis related issues and finally, revise the common perception about our precious waste capital.
+There is still much humans need to learn from nature’s technology through biomimicry and designing with the end-of-life in mind.
+In order to shape materials, products, and spaces that are truly regenerative for the planet.
+By valuing and employing natural waste streams, Midushi aims to drive a positive change through adding value to a waste resource, advocating against climate and food crisis related issues and to revise societal perceptions about how we view waste.